yugr/sortcheck/README.md

 # Usage

 You do not need to rebuild your app to test it under SortChecker.
-Just run with preloaded libsortcheck.so:
+Just run with preloaded `libsortcheck.so`:

 ```
 $ LD_PRELOAD=libsortcheck.so myapp ...